Romanian mafia: Spain

+United Kingdom

+Romanian mafia groups in the United Kingdom are involved in a range of illegal activities, including human trafficking, sexual exploitation, drug trafficking, financial fraud, and people smuggling.
+Human trafficking, in particular, is a major crime associated with these organizations.
+These groups use both legal and illegal methods to control their victims and evade detection, often operating through complex networks.

+In addition to human trafficking, the Romanian mafia in the UK is heavily involved in various forms of financial crime, including identity theft, credit card fraud, and ATM manipulation.
+Their operations are often sophisticated, relying on advanced technology to carry out these crimes efficiently.
+This has made it difficult for authorities to fully track and dismantle these networks.While the Romanian mafia is not as overtly violent as some other criminal organizations, they are known for using intimidation and violence to maintain control over their operations and victims.
+They operate under a strict code of silence, and when necessary, resort to extreme measures to eliminate rivals.

+North America

 Mexico

 The Daily Mail first reported Romanian mafia activities in tourist areas of the southeastern state of Quintana Roo in September 2015.
 The article said that USD $5 million were being stolen via cloned bank cards every month in Cancún, Playa del Carmen, Tulum, and Cozumel, and that the organization had stolen information of 32,000 people.
 In June 2020, the non-profit organization Mexicanos Contra la Corrupción y la Impunidad ("Mexicans against Corruption and Impunity", MCCI), together with the Organized Crime and Corruption Reporting Project (OCCRP), presented an investigation that demonstrated the Romanian mafia had actually reached Mexico in March 2014 and had spread to other states including Jalisco and Guanajuato.
 Starting in 2014, the group had a contract to install ATMs in banks in tourist areas, and by mid-2019, it had stolen $1.2 billion.
 Romanian businessman Florian Tudor (El Tiburón or "The Shark") was arrested in Quintana Roo in 2019 but released a few hours later for a lack of evidence.
 Tudor denied his culpability and implicated Constantin Marcu instead.
 Marcu, a known extortioner, was killed during a supposed kidnapping attempt of Tudor's cousin in 2018.
 In February 2021, scores of Romanian citizens were arrested at the Cancún airport and, days later, 136 were allowed into the country and four were deported because there was a travel alert against them.
 The next day, Santiago Nieto, head of Mexico's Financial Intelligence Unit (UIF), announced that 79 accounts of Mexicans and Romanians had been frozen for cloning credit and debit cards.
 Prominent Mexican business and political leaders were included in the list.
 Mexican and Venezuelan hackers were also implicated.
-The Ecologist Green Party of Mexico (PVEM) removed its legislative leader in Quintana Roo, José de la Peña Ruiz de Chávez, for his relationship with the mafia on 10 February 2021.
+The Ecologist Green Party of Mexico (PVEM) removed its legislative leader in Quintana Roo, José de la Peña Ruiz de Chávez, for his relationship with the mafia on February 10, 2021.

-Most notorious criminal groups

-The capital of Romania, Bucharest, is divided into 6 administrative units called :